chandrasekarnarayana/foodspec/docs/01-getting-started/first-steps_cli.md

 ```
 This applies the same preprocessing/feature definitions used in training.

-## Relating CLI to GUI
-- The same protocol YAML drives both; GUI is a front end for these steps.
-- Outputs are identical in structure; the GUI shows them inside tabs, while CLI writes to disk.

 ## Environment check
 If dependencies seem missing:
 ```bash
 foodspec-run-protocol --check-env
 ```
-to verify GUI/web availability, Python version, and core deps.
+to verify Python version and core deps.

 ## Troubleshooting
 - **Missing columns / protocol mismatch**: ensure required columns match `expected_columns` in the protocol (use the example CSV unchanged to test).
-- **GUI/web warnings**: ignore if you only need CLI; install extras (`foodspec[gui]`, `foodspec[web]`) if needed.
 - **Validation errors**: the CLI prints a “Validation” block; fix blocking errors, re-run.
 Warnings are captured in `metadata.json` and `run.log`.